 Each class has between 6 and 12 registered children, plus their caregiver(s).

-We offer up to 3 makeup classes during each semester session.
+We offer unlimited makeup classes during each semester session.
 Please visit our Make Up Classes page to learn more.

 Requests for class changes must be initiated within the first two weeks of the semester.
-Depending on class availability, changes are made at the discretion of the center director and teachers involved.
-Changes are not made after the second week of the semester.
+Depending on class availability, changes are made at the discretion of the center director.

 Full payment for the session of classes is due at the time of registration.
 You will receive a full tuition refund minus a $20 processing fee if you request to drop out of a class before the first day of the session.